-Our 16th annual Child Protection in Education conference is your opportunity to network with leading educational lawyers, practitioners and experts, unpack the Department for Education advice on sexual violence and sexual harassment between children, and take away proven strategies and resources to implement and evidence compliant child protection procedures and an outstanding schoolwide safeguarding culture.
+Our 17th annual Child Protection in Education conference is your opportunity to network with leading educational lawyers, practitioners and experts, unpack the Department for Education advice and guidance and take away proven strategies and resources to implement and evidence compliant child protection procedures and an outstanding schoolwide safeguarding culture.

 What our previous delegates have said: